neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

 :::{tip}
 To create a GIN repository on a `ceph` directory:
+ - The fastest way is to log to SWC's HPC cluster (specifically, its [gateway node](https://howto.neuroinformatics.dev/_images/swc_hpc_access_flowchart.png) `hpc-gw1`), which has the GIN CLI client installed, and work from there.
+This is faster than mounting the `ceph` directory in your laptop, since the HPC cluster is in the same network as `ceph` and has a faster connection to it.

-- You may need to mount the `ceph` directory first.
+ - Alternatively, you can mount the `ceph` directory in your local machine and work from there.
 To do this temporarily (i.e., until the next reboot), follow [this guide](target-mount-ceph-ubuntu-temp).
 To do this permanently, follow [this one](target-mount-ceph-ubuntu-perm).
-- You may also need to add an exception for the mounted directory.
-To do so, run the following command:
+You may need to add an exception for git for the mounted directory.
+To do so, run:
    ```
    git config --global --add safe.directory /mnt/<path-to-the-mounted-directory
    ```

- - Alternatively, you can log to SWC's HPC cluster (specifically, its [gateway node](https://howto.neuroinformatics.dev/_images/swc_hpc_access_flowchart.png) `hpc-gw1`), which has the GIN CLI client installed, and work from there.
-This is likely faster than mounting the `ceph` directory in your laptop, since the HPC cluster is in the same network as `ceph` (and has a faster connection to it).
 :::

 3. **Add files to the GIN remote repository**